cite-architecture/CitableBase.jl/docs/src/citable.md

     The `CitableLibrary` package implements `fromcex` for its `CiteLibrary` class.
 It uses the `configuration` parameter to map different kinds of content to Julia classes, and create a library that many include many different kinds of citable collections.
 See its [documentation](https://cite-architecture.github.io/CitableLibrary.jl/stable/).

-Note that `CitableBase` can delegate to our function from an invocation with only two parameters:  all a user needs to specify is the CEX data and Julia type.
+Note that because `CitableBase` can find our type's trait value on its own, it can delegate to the function we just wrote even when you invoke it only two parameters:  all a user needs to specify is the CEX data and Julia type.

 ```@example book
 restored = fromcex(cexoutput, CitableBook)
 ```

-Did we wind up with an equivalent book?
+The acid test: did we wind up with an equivalent book?

 ```@example book
 distantbook == restored